 Diabetes is one of the leading causes of death in the world.
 It can cause many health complications and is known to increase the risk of stroke.
 (1) But the level of risk is influenced by a number of factors, including the type of diabetes, a person’s age, sex and where they live.
 Here are a few interesting facts about diabetes and stroke:

-1. Diabetics are 2-6 times more likely to have a stroke
+- Diabetics are 1.5 times more likely to have a stroke

 There are three different types of diabetes.
 Type 1 is usually diagnosed in childhood or during teenage years.
 This occurs when your body can’t produce any insulin and often runs in families.
 Type 2 develops when your body can’t produce enough insulin or doesn’t react to it in the right way.
 This tends to affect older adults.
 The third type is gestational diabetes, which occurs during pregnancy and often resolves on its own.
 Around 90% of people with diabetes have Type 2.
 Therefore, it’s no surprise that the majority of diabetic strokes happen to this group of patients (3).

-5. Diabetes is set to increase by 69% in developing countries
+- Diabetes is set to increase by 69% in developing countries

 Listening to the facts about diabetes and stroke can be concerning.
 But it’s important to remember that Type 2 diabetes, the most common of all, is largely preventable by making a few lifestyle changes.
 Stop smoking, eat a healthy diet and exercise regularly to help keep your blood sugar levels under control and reduce your risk of Type 2 diabetes and stroke.